How to Remove Ammonia from a Saltwater Aquarium

 - incorrect cleaning of tap water (chlorine or chloramine content);

-- adding too many new fish in too short a period of time;
+- adding too many new fish in too short a period;

 - decomposition of dead fish in the aquarium;